 Learning a language is a humbling experience because it shapes who you are, your observations and perceptions of the world.
 But there’s more than just personal gain.
 Just imagine all the lives you can positively impact.
 Think about what you’re giving back.

-Moreover, it’s proven that when you speak the language of others, you’ll be rewarded with kindness.
+Moreover, it’s proven that when you speak someone's home language, you’ll be rewarded with kindness.
 You become more trustworthy, well-travelled and interesting.
-You’ll build better relationships, which means making more friends, healthier international business partnerships, opportunities abroad, or the ability to travel beyond tourist circles to explore the truth of a country.
-Then there’s love and finding your Paris romance in the Louvre because you know how to speak French.
+You’ll build better relationships, which means making more friends, healthier international business partnerships, and opportunities abroad.
+Or even the ability to travel beyond tourist circles to explore the truth of a country.
+Perhaps you’ll even find love through a Paris romance in the Louvre because you know how to speak French.

 Now, if you’ve reached this far, it’s likely you love the idea of studying a foreign language.
 But how to go about it?
 You can either return to college, find a night school, or enrol on a home learning course, such as one of our accredited Language courses.